wp-plugins/subscribe-to-comments/readme.txt

 === Subscribe to Comments ===
 Tags: comments, subscription, email
-Contributors: markjaquith
+Contributors: markjaquith, joen
-Requires at least: 2.0.6
+Requires at least: 2.6
-Tested up to: 2.3.1
+Tested up to: 2.7
 Stable tag: trunk

 Subscribe to Comments allows commenters on an entry to subscribe to e-mail notifications for subsequent comments.